ITRS-Group/cordial/tools/files2dv/README.md

 ### File Mode

-In `file` mode the program will scan the given paths for files and then process the contents of each file in order to build a single row of data per file.
-If a path does not result in any matches then a row is created to show no matches unless this is ignored.
-Each file is processes, line by line, and for each column the program will look for a match and set the column contents based on that.
-Also, if no matches are found by the end of the file (or the line limit) then an optional failure string can be used instead.
+In `file` mode the program will scan the given paths for files and then scan the contents of each file in order to build a single row of data for each file.
+If a path does not result in any matches then a status row is created to show no matches unless the configuration value `ignore-file-errors` includes `match`.

+Each file is scanned, line by line, and for each unfilled column the program will look for a match and set the column contents based on that.
+Once a column has a value it will not be updated further.
+If no matches are found by the end of the file (or the line limit) then an optional failure string can be used instead.

 ### Info Mode

+In `info` mode the program will scan the given paths and add a row for each file found.

 ### Configuration Variables